BasBoek/MeteoProducts/Readme.md

 The goal of this script is to make Veenkampen weather data exports reproducible and easy to configure.

 The script can:

-* download selected weather variables
+* Download selected weather variables
-* handle one or more date ranges
+* Handle one or more date ranges
-* split raw data by measurement interval
+* Split raw data by measurement interval
-* calculate hourly, daily, and daylight-period statistics
+* Calculate hourly, daily, and daylight-period statistics
-* write all results to one XLSX file
+* Write all results to one XLSX file

 ## Project structure